marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

 #.
 Click **Add License**.

-   .. attention:: Do not click *Add RegKey Pool*.
+   .. attention:: Make sure to click *Add License*.
+Do not click *Add RegKey Pool*.
 This is very often where customers go wrong.
-The *License Name* can be changed later.

    .. image:: ../images/add-license.png

 #.
-Complete the fields as follows:
+Complete the *Add and Activate New License* fields as follows:

    * **License Name:** LOADV4
    * **Base Registration Key:** <obtain from email>